 An Unintentional Possession Defense

 The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
-It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in St. Charles, MO could also be considered.

-This defense is based on the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
-If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.
+This defense challenges the prosecution’s burden to prove that material in question involves any individual under the age of 18.
+Also, if the material serves a scientific, religious, or educational purpose it should not be considered child pornography.

 Illegal Search and Seizure